 Former United Nations Ambassador Andrew Young led a U.S. Trade Mission to seven African countries?

-Former United Nations Ambassador Andrew Young led a U.S. Trade Mission to seven African countries on Wednesday (5 September).
+Background: Former United Nations Ambassador Andrew Young led a U.S. Trade Mission to seven African countries on Wednesday (5 September).
 The mission is expected to be the final one in his controversial career with the Carter administration.
 Mr. Young has underscored the need to foster maximum trade relations between African nations and the United States.
 His first stop on the tour was Liberia.

 SYNOPSIS: Mr. Young arrived at Roberts International Airport in Monrovia, accompanied by his wife and young son.
 He is heading a forty-four man business and non-business delegation which will tour seven African nations in seventeen days.
 Mr. Young said the mission was aimed at breaking down misconceptions and misunderstanding of the way in which U.S. business was conducted.
 He stressed the need for better relationships with African governments and finding a common ground for co-operative partnerships.